 Many people feel a little uneasy about going to a church for the first time.
 If you wish you can have a sneak preview of what the church looks like inside.
-Here is what you need to know.
+This might be helpful to know……

-- You will be welcomed by a steward at the front door of the church.
-You may be handed a leaflet on your way in, possibly a church bulletin that keeps the congregation informed of the latest church news.
+- You will be welcomed at the front door of the church.
+You may be handed a leaflet on your way in, possibly a church bulletin that keeps those attending (the congregation) informed of the latest church news

-- If you have any questions, feel free to ask either the steward who welcomed you, or go to the welcome desk, which is just inside the church on the left hand side.
+- If you have any questions, feel free to ask either the person who welcomed you, or ask anyone around you

-- We usually stand up to sing, and to sit down at all other times.
+- We usually stand up to sing (but don’t have to), and sit down at all other times.
 We aren’t in the habit of kneeling to pray – we just sit with our heads bowed and our eyes closed.
 The leader of the service will indicate when to stand up and sit down, and you can’t go very far wrong by just copying everyone else.
-Song books are available and the songs and hymns are shown on the overhead screens at the front as well.
+Song books are available and the songs and hymns are shown on the overhead screens at the front as well

 We hope that you will so enjoy your first visit that you make a return visit.